preraulab/DYNAM-O/app/ARCHITECTURE.md

 ## Where do shared things live?

-- **MATLAB-app callbacks** (`*ButtonPushed`, `*MenuSelected`, `*Changed`): in `DYNAMOFileManager.m` as 1-line shims that call the verb-noun method.
+- **MATLAB-app callbacks** (`*ButtonPushed`, `*MenuSelected`, `*Changed`): in `DYNAMOApp.m` as 1-line shims that call the verb-noun method.
   Don't put logic in the shim — put it in the per-file method.
 - **Properties** (`app.SomeWidget`, `app.SomeState`): in the `properties`
-  block of `DYNAMOFileManager.m` (per-file methods can't declare properties).
+  block of `DYNAMOApp.m` (per-file methods can't declare properties).
 - **Stateless helpers** (no `app` argument): under `+results_browser/` if Results-Browser-specific, else inline in the calling method.
 - **CSS-styled widgets** (`CSSuiButton`, `CSSuiListBox`, `CSSuiTable`,